ParaToolsInc/ParaToolsPro/docs/AWS/getting-started-AWS.md

 ```

 ### Spinning up the cluster head node

-Now that all configuration is complete,
+Once configuration is complete, launch the cluster:

 ```
 pcluster create-cluster -c cluster.yaml -n name_of_cluster
 ```

-This process will return some JSON such as
+The command returns JSON similar to:

 ```
 {
   "cluster": {